jimsalterjrs/network-testing/README.md

                 [-c {concurrency} ] ... number of concurrent URL fetches to make per 'page' fetch [-q ]               ... quiet (suppress all but CSV output) [-ifinfo {iface} ]  ... output detailed wifi info about {iface}
+                [--rnd {value} ]    ... sleep random milliseconds up to {value} before each fetch (to inject chaos into the timing of fetches) [--percentile {n}]  ... report results at each nth percentile instead of defaults

                 [--usage ]          ... you're looking at this right now

 Example: